tuxwall/upload/README.md

 **beta.armbian.com**

-Upload files to the desired directory and they will automatically be published to the repository.
+This repository is one of incoming location for beta.armbian.com packages repository.
+Once your pull request is merged packages will automatically be published to the repository.
 You can [make debs with our build tools](https://github.com/armbian/build), made on your own or grab somewhere.

+<br/><br/>

 ## Steps

 1. Fork this repository to your account
 2. Upload files to [upload locations](#upload-locations)
 3. Create pull request

+<br/><br/>

 ## Upload locations